welcomechile.com

 The Roots of a People

-The Araucanía Regional Museum presents a complete collection on the past of the region, where the Mapuche and the colonists' legacy has written part of its history.
+The Araucanía Regional Museum presents a comprehensive collection on the region's past, where the legacy of both the Mapuche people and European settlers has shaped much of its history.

 Araucanía Regional Museum - Temuco

-The valuable collection of this museum is made up by a complete collection of cultural heritage from the Mapuche-Pehuenche communities, the Spanish immigrants, Europeans in general and Chilean colonists.
+The museum´s valuable exhibition features a diverse collection of cultural artifacts from Mapuche communities, Spanish immigrants, other European settlers, and Chilean colonists.

 Araucanía Regional Museum - Temuco